gregsaun/bear_extruder_and_x_axis/optional_parts/bear_hemera/README.md

 ### Compatibility

+The BearMera is compatible with Original Prusa as well as Bear frame.
+You must use the Bear X axis in both cases.

-This Hemera mount is only compatible with the Bear X axis.
+This BearMera is only compatible with the Bear X axis.

-This Hemera mount is **NOT** compatible with the original Prusa X axis.
+This BearMera is **NOT** compatible with the original Prusa X axis.

 If you are already using the Bear X axis with another extruder, you will need the to replace all the parts.